RachReddy/Hangfire--Background-Processing/README.md

    JobId 7 is the 1st triggered recurring job.
    If you check after couple minutes it will have Jobs with ID 8,9,10 executed for every minute since Cron job is scheduled minutely.

+   (before proceeding to next job make sure, you delete the recurring job)

    ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------